 Customs Valuation: Monetary value placed by a customs agency on a good or service destined for export or import.

 Dangerous Goods: Materials capable of causing damage to persons, property or the environment when transported in quantity, and subject to regulatory protocols as outlined by the International Air Transport Association (IATA).
-Products regarded as “dangerous goods” include, but are not limited to, aerosol cans, perfumes, paints, ammunition, butane, car batteries, fireworks, dry ice, solvents and certain chemicals.
+Products regarded as “dangerous goods” include, but are not limited to, aerosol cans, perfumes, paints, ammunition, butane, car batteries, fireworks, dry ice, solvents, and certain chemicals.

 Deadhead Miles: Miles incurred by a driver to get from point of last drop-off to point of next pick up.

-Distribution Center Bypass (DC Bypass): Supply chain option through which a shipment travels directly from a manufacturing facility or warehouse to a retailer or other end destination, thereby skipping over a stop at a mid-route distribution center.
+Distribution Center Bypass (DC Bypass): Supply chain option through which a shipment travels directly from a manufacturing facility or warehouse to a retailer or other end destination, thereby skipping a stop at a mid-route distribution center.
 DC Bypass generally is a more cost efficient and timely supply chain option.

 Douglas Crossing: U.S./Canada border crossing located at Blaine, Washington and Douglas, British Columbia.
 Also known as the “Peace Arch Crossing,” because of the monument of that name located on that site.
 The Douglas/Peach Arch crossing is the main U.S./Vancouver entry point, but does not permit trucks or commercial vehicles.